sergvillegas/nyctaxi-airflow/README.md

 The pq folder `projects/nyctaxi/tripdata/pq` contains the data in Parquet format.

 The out folder `projects/nyctaxi/out/` contains the results for this query:
-- The average distance driven by yellow and green taxis per hour
+- The average distance driven by yellow and green taxis per hour.
+To view the results on your browser, type `streamlit run projects/nyctaxi/app.py`

 ## Future Updates